jacubero/aws-architect-associate/docs/decoupled.rst

 * Long polling eliminates false empty responses by querying all (rather than a limited number) of the servers.
 Long polling returns messages as soon any message becomes available.

+Amazon SQS supports dead-letter queues, which other queues (source queues) can target for messages that can't be processed (consumed) successfully.
+Dead-letter queues are useful for debugging your application or messaging system because they let you isolate problematic messages to determine why their processing doesn't succeed.

 Amazon SQS Standard Queues
 ==========================